 1767 was built by a man named Jose Rodrigquez in late 1923, though Manuel Arechiga is listed as its owner on Building & Safety permits in 1946.

-In 1940 they’re renting a house at 1801 Malvina (the family numbering only seven now, since Manuel Jr. died, age eight, after falling from the balcony in the Lyceum Theater on Spring Street.)
-Manuel’s 1942 draft card shows him living at 1801 Malvina.
+In 1940 they’re renting a house at 1801 Malvina (the family numbering only seven now, since Manuel Jr. died, age eight, of tuberculosis), and Manuel’s 1942 draft card shows him living at 1801 Malvina.
 At some point Manuel purchases 1801 after 1940.

 IV.
 Living their Lives